-Involving everyone: social mobilization is key in an Ebola outbreak response
+Involving everyone: Social mobilization is key in an Ebola outbreak response in Guinea

 “Our country has been hit by Ebola, a dangerous viral disease.
 The virus is dangerous, but you will not get infected if you follow our recommendations.
 Here is what you can do to protect yourself and your family.”
 The voice of a man in a Red Cross loudspeaker car drowns out the cries of market vendors and the noise of heavy traffic and a crowd of people starts to gather around the vehicle.
 It is Saturday and the busy marketplace of Matoto in the Guinean capital, Conakry, is full of vendors and shoppers.